Jan 21 - Feb 5, 2012

 Bulk carriers at Ridham Dock and Grovehurst Jetty:

 Pleasingly, the most interesting and varied journeys were actually made by the smaller bulk carriers that come directly past Queenborough as they go up the Swale to Ridham Dock and Grovehurst Jetty.
 Because they are smaller and tend to carry one sort of cargo at a time, they travel into lochs, fjords, rivers, ship canals, and small local wharves, and because these places often deal with only one product, e.g. gravel, paper pulp, steel recycling, etc, you can often work out what they’re carrying.
-Unlike the container ships which have long-term scheduled journeys, so you never know where these ones are going next.
+And while the container ships have long-term scheduled journeys, you can never tell where these smaller bulk carriers are going next.
 Their main destinations were the Northern European ports (Belguim, the Netherlands and Germany), Scandinavia, Scotland, Spain and Portugal, but their stops were as varied as Teignmouth, Kings Lynn, Barking Creek, Swansea, the Western Highlands and Casablanca.

-Above: the Ever Smart, seen at Thamesport previously, is seen heading into the North Sea from Sheerness seafront, later to call at Piraeus, Greece, before passing through the Suez Canal and crossing the Indian Ocean and travelling via the South China Sea to return to Taiwan.
+Above: the Ever Smart, originally spotted at Thamesport, is here seen heading into the North Sea from Sheerness seafront, later to call at Piraeus, Greece, before passing through the Suez Canal and crossing the Indian Ocean and travelling via the South China Sea to return to Taiwan.
 Photo: Germander Speedwell

 Above: the Al Aamriya, one of the liquefied natural gas tankers seen unloading at the Grain LNG terminal; we later tracked it to the Persian Gulf and saw it docking at Qatar.
 Photo: Phil Hogg